CosmoStat/wf-psf/_sources/configuration.md.txt

 | Optical Path Differences Reconstruction (OPD) | `opd` | Optional | Optional |
 | Weak Lensing Shape Metrics (super-res only) | `shape_sr` | Default  |  Optional  |

-The option to generate plots of the metric evaluation results is provided by setting the value of the parameter `plotting_config` to the name of the [plotting configuration](plotting_config) file, ex: `plotting_config.yaml`.
+The option to generate plots of the metric evaluation results is provided by setting the value of the parameter `plotting_config` to the name of the [plotting configuration](plotting_config) file, e.g. `plotting_config.yaml`.
 This will trigger WaveDiff's plotting pipeline to produce plots after completion of the metrics evaluation pipeline.
 If the field is left empty, no plots are generated.

 To compute the errors of the trained PSF model, the `metrics` package can retrieve a ground truth data set if it exists in the dataset files listed in the [data_configuration](data_config) file.
 If they do exist, WaveDiff can generate at runtime a `ground truth model` using the parameters in the metrics configuration file associated to the key: `ground_truth_model`.
 The parameter settings for the ground truth model are similar to those contained in the [training configuration](training_config) file.
 Currently, the choice of model, which is indicated by the key `model_name`, is currently limited to the polychromatic PSF model, referenced by the short name `poly`.

 The `metrics` package is run using [TensorFlow](https://www.tensorflow.org) to reconstruct the PSF model and to evaluate the various metrics.
-The `metrics_hparams` key contains a couple of usual machine learning hyperparameters such as the `batch_size` as well as additional parameters like `output_dim`, which sets the dimension of the output pixel postage stamp, etc.
+The `metrics_hparams` key contains some standard machine learning hyperparameters such as the `batch_size` as well as additional parameters like `output_dim`, which sets the dimension of the output pixel postage stamp, etc.

 (plotting_config)=
 ## Plot Configuration